-Most beaches in Azores beaches are of volcanic origin and boast personality-infused lava rocks and ash-colored sand, contrasting with the electric blue of the wild Atlantic ocean.
-I’ve picked 12 of the best and most beautiful Azores beaches to enrich your trip.
+Most Azores beaches are of volcanic origin and boast personality.
+Infused lava rocks and ash-colored sand, contrasting with the electric blue of the wild Atlantic ocean.
+I’ve picked 13 of the best and most beautiful beaches in Azores to enrich your trip.

 The Azores islands are a true landscape dream, boasting stunning sceneries from crater lakes to hot springs, from tea plantations to vibrant green meadows and black sea cliffs.

 Despite not being a tropical beach destination at all, one of the most unique landscapes in Azores are its beaches (or in Portuguese: praias).

 There are almost 40 beaches in Azores distinguished with the European Blue Flag for its environmental and quality standards.
 I narrowed it down to the best 13.

 Here are the top Azores beaches based on factors like quality, cleanliness, and scenery.
 The order is irrelevant.